MCP Server — Signet Docs

 NameTypeRequiredDescription

-Returns: Object with stdout, stderr, and code (exit code).
+Returns: A queued secret exec job object with id, status, and timeoutMs.
+Poll with secret_exec_status for redacted stdout, stderr, and code after completion.
 Secret values in output are replaced with [REDACTED].

 Example: